JorisAerts/lopr/README.md

-# Reverse Proxy
+# Local Proxy

-A reverse proxy server driven by a User Interface, which allows easy analysis and debugging of web requests.
+A local proxy server driven by a User Interface, that allows easy analysis and debugging of web requests.
+Ideal for debugging your local projects

 ### Building and Running